Updated December 12, 2021

 For example, key themes may focus on a better environment or growth and expansion.

-Communication regarding an office move needs to begin a long time before the actual move.
+Your office relocation communication plan needs to begin a long time before the actual move.
 Employees need to understand what to expect and be able to ask questions.

 A series of screensaver messages that build on a common theme over time can be a great way to raise interest in the coming office move.
 Include countdown clocks on screensavers to countdown to particular deadlines or milestones in the move process.